Cybersecurity Trends and Insights

 • Focus: Organizations managing the most sensitive information.

-• Requirements: Involves the implementation of advanced security practices and processes, including continuous monitoring and robust incident response capabilities to safeguard against sophisticated threats.
+• Requirements: Involves the implementation of advanced security practices and processes, including continuous monitoring and incident response to safeguard against sophisticated threats.
 Application allowlisting plays a crucial role here as well, ensuring that only approved applications can run, which is essential for protecting sensitive data and maintaining regulatory standards.

 The central node represents the CMMC framework, while each branch shows a different level of safeguarding.
 The sub-branches detail the focus and requirements for each level, helping you understand what is needed for compliance.